 open http://localhost:8080

-main.artifacts/ for inspection and (when configured) ECR push status for the AWS ECS deployment path.Jenkinsfile for the full stage definitions and environment configuration.If successful, you should see the Jenkins pipeline running tests, producing artifacts, and deploying to Vercel/ECR automatically whenever changes are merged.
+REGISTRY, KUBE_CONTEXT, and KUBE_NAMESPACE as job/env vars, and assign the credentials above.
+Jenkins will run automatically on every push to main.backend-service/frontend-service to the new track and scales down the previous color after approval.Jenkinsfile for the full stage definitions and environment configuration.If successful, you should see the Jenkins pipeline running tests, pushing images, rolling out the canary, and promoting blue/green automatically whenever changes are merged.
 Example dashboard:

 In addition to Jenkins, we also have a GitHub Actions workflow set up for CI/CD.
 The workflow is defined in the .github/workflows/ci.yml file.